rahuldhodapkar/OrbitalNKTLymphomaLitReview/README.md

 ## Exclusion Criteria

-- Did not have full description of patient age, sex, and particular orbital invovement
+- Did not have per-patient reporting of age, sex, and particular orbital invovement
 - Did not have description of treatment
 - Did not have description of outcome